-This is the implementation of short and informal lunchtime talks
+A case study about the implementation of short and informal lunchtime talks.

 This is an ongoing programme, run by Knowledge Management as one of our areas of work.
 One of our objectives is to provide and support “regular opportunities to connect and share knowledge”.